V-Sekai/manuals/docs/decisions/20210622-shadermotion-to-godot-engine.md

 ## Context and Problem Statement

 We want a better way of importing animations to Godot Engine.
-There no common way to exchange motion from other places to Godot and have them work interchangably on different characters.
+Unfortunately, there is no standard way to exchange motion from other places to Godot and work interchangeably on different characters.

 ## Describe the proposed option and how it helps to overcome the problem or limitation

-ShaderMotion files in video format provide a good way to record motion.
-We want the ability to play it back in Godot Engine onto a VRM character.
+ShaderMotion files in video format provide an excellent way to record motion.
+However, we want the ability to play it back in Godot Engine onto a VRM character.

 ## Describe how your proposal will work, with code, pseudo-code, mock-ups, or diagrams